Alex Petan

-Alex Petan (born May 2, 1992) is an Italian professional ice hockey player for Fehérvár AV19 in the ICE Hockey League (ICEHL) and the Italian national team.
+Alexander Franc Petan (born May 2, 1992) is an Italian professional ice hockey player for HC Pustertal Wölfe in the ICE Hockey League (ICEHL) and the Italian national team.

 Petan was born on May 2, 1992, in Delta, British Columbia to mother Rosanna and father Franc.
 Alex has a younger brother who is also a hockey player, Nic.

 He represented Italy at the 2021 IIHF World Championship and the 2022 IIHF World Championship.